Chart Color Schemes

 Branyan features high concentrations of family households, with a higher-than-average median household size

 Family households account for 84.5% of all households, including 39.0% couples with children, 34.0% couples without children, and 11.1% single parent families.
 Non-family households constitute the remaining 15.5%, with lone person households at 13.2% and group households comprising 2.2%.
-The median household size is 2.9 people, larger than the Regional Queensland average of 2.5.
+The median household size is 2.9 people, which is larger than the Regional Queensland average of 2.5.

 Frequently Asked Questions - Households